Hours: Open • Closes 10:00 pm

-At Anderson Metal Roofing, we believe that the roofs on all historic buildings need to be preserved and repaired instead of being replaced when a problem arises.
+At Anderson Metal Roofing & Shingles, we believe that the roofs on all historic buildings need to be preserved and repaired instead of being replaced when a problem arises.
 Good examples of historical buildings that are often restored include:

-On average, most roofs in Oconee County are replaced 7-years before necessary because a lot of roofers are focused on expensive replacements rather than simple repairs and maintenance.
-If your roof has stains, missing shingles, or leaks or looks old and worn out, that doesn’t necessarily mean that it needs to replaced.
+On average, most roofs are replaced seven years before necessary because a lot of roofers are focused on expensive replacements rather than simple repairs and maintenance.
+If your roof has stains, missing shingles, leaks, or looks old and worn out, that doesn’t necessarily mean that it needs to be replaced.
 You can have it restored.

-In fact, all 95% of older roofs need is some preservation.
-When done right, roof preservation can increase the lifespan of your old roof by up to 15-years.
+In fact, 95% of all older roofs need some preservation.
+When done right, roof preservation can increase the lifespan of your old roof by up to 15 years.
 At the same time, there are some benefits to restoring an old roof.
 Here is a look at some of them:

 It Takes Less Time

-The process of preserving a roof takes significantly lesser time to complete than replacing it.
+The process of preserving a roof takes significantly less time than replacing it.